 Interactive Voice Response [IVR] is an automated system that interacts with incoming callers using pre-recorded messages.
 Either by way of touch-tone keys or voice commands, users will be routed to relevant departments or recipients.
+IVR ensures a smooth experience for your customers and saves time for your staff.
 Watch the video ->

 - DID (Direct Inward Dialing)

 Direct Inward Dialing provides you with a local phone number from a chosen city or country that can then be forwarded to your company’s PBX system.
 It enables your business to have a local presence globally without needing a physical location in the selected locality.
 Watch the video ->

 Voicemail to email sends your voicemail messages in real-time to your email as an audio file attachment.
 This allows you to retrieve and listen to your voice messages from a computer, smartphone, or any internet-connected device from any location.
 Watch the video ->

 With ad hoc conferences wherever you and your team are located, you can initiate an instant meeting.
 This feature is as simple as adding your colleague’s phone numbers to invite them to the meeting.
 Calls will immediately be made to all the invited participants who only need to pick up the call to join the meeting.
 Watch the video ->